 - In a large mixing bowl, layer the chopped cabbage with the sea salt.
 Allow the cabbage to sit with the sea salt for about an hour; stirring occasionally using your hands to squeeze and bruise the cabbage.
 This will help draw out the moisture from the cabbage (do not discard this liquid).

-- Sprinkle in the Korean red pepper, fish sauce, palm sugar, fresh grated ginger, and minced garlic.
+- Sprinkle in the Korean red pepper, fish sauce, fresh grated ginger, and minced garlic.
 Mix well.

 - Stir in the scallions and shredded carrots.